Joaquim-mph/optothermal_processing/docs/PLOTTING_IMPLEMENTATION_GUIDE.md

 # Plotting Function Implementation Guide

+**Last Updated:** October 31, 2025
+**Applies to:** v3.0+

 This guide provides step-by-step instructions and code templates for implementing plotting functions for each measurement procedure in the pipeline.
-It follows the project's established architecture and patterns from existing implementations (ITS, IVg, transconductance).
+It follows the project's established architecture and patterns from existing implementations (ITS, IVg, transconductance, CNP, photoresponse).

 ## Table of Contents